DimaTaos4/challenge-fara-ai-frontend/README.md

 ### 2. Environment Variables

-The project requires the following environment variables.
+The project requires environment variables.
-They are provided in the .env.local file included in the project archive.
+Please use the `.env.local` file that was sent separately via email.

 ### 3. Run the development server